The Kloppenburg clan from Huissen - a short summary!

 His social position and connection to the estate are also evident from the Old Judicial Archive (ORA) of the Liemers.
 Here he is mentioned under the surname "Den Kloppenborger", a typical seventeenth-century designation in which the name of the estate was transformed into a family name for the resident.
 His involvement with

 Legal matters concerning grazing rights and boundary divisions confirm his status as the responsible head of the household and manager of the lands.
-As tenant of De Kloppenborg, he likely also laid the foundation for the agricultural development of the Kloppenburg family in 't Loo-Duiven and later Huissen.During the Eighty Years' War (1568–1648), this region was a front-line area for many years, marked by looting and military operations.
+As tenant of De Kloppenborg, he likely also laid the foundation for the agricultural development of the Kloppenburg family in 't Loo-Duiven and later Huissen.During the Eighty Years' War (1568–1648), this region was a front-line area for years, marked by looting and military operations.
 Consequently, ecclesiastical registers and secular archives from this early period have rarely been preserved in their entirety.
-Although an explicit parent-child deed is missing due to this archival loss, the coherence of lease records, naming patterns, and geographical continuity provides convincing substantiation for the descent of this anonymous ancestor.
+Although an explicit parent-child deed is missing due to this archival loss, the coherence of lease records, naming patterns, and geographical continuity provides compelling substantiation for the descent of this fascinating, almost 'anonymous' ancestor.

-It can also be deduced from the court documents and registers that Derck was likely succeeded by Jan den Kloppenborger (his son or nephew) in the lease and occupation of the farm.
+It can also be deduced from the court documents and registers that Derck was likely succeeded by Jan den Kloppenborger (son or nephew) in the lease and occupation of the farm.
 Although conclusive evidence is still lacking, there is a strong suspicion that the origins of the Kloppenburg family lie in Nijmegen and that Derck is a son of... soldier Wilm Jans van Cloppenburg!

-Nijmegen : In 1591, Nijmegen was recaptured from the Spaniards by Prince Maurice.
+Nijmegen: In 1591, Nijmegen was recaptured from the Spaniards by Prince Maurice.
 Since then, the city formed an essential link in the defensive line along the Waal and the Rhine.
 The region around Nijmegen and the nearby Betuwe (where the Kloppenburg family would later be strongly represented) was a front-line area during these years.
 Fighting, looting, and defense took place over a wide area.

 6. Brummen - " The Origin Hypothesis "